 Susan Hickman, PhD

 Susan Hickman is a professor in the Indiana University School of Nursing and a Co-Director of the RESPECT (Research in Palliative and End-of-Life Communication and Training) Signature Center at IUPUI.
 She is the Executive Director of the Indiana Patient Preferences Coalition, the group responsible for developing and promoting the new Indiana POST Program.
 She has been providing education and conducting research on the POLST model for over 15 years.
 Current research includes implementation of the POLST as part of a CMS-funded initiative to reduce potentially avoidable hospitalizations of long-stay nursing facility residents and an NIH-funded study of the quality of POLST decisions.
-Susan is Indiana’s representative on the National POLST Paradigm.
+Susan is Indiana’s representative to the National POLST Plenary Assembly.

 Susan E. Nelson, MD, FACP, FAAHPM

 Susan Nelson serves as medical director of Post-Acute Care, Ochsner Health Network and Chair, Palliative Medicine, Ochsner Health System.
 She currently chairs the Louisiana Physician Orders for Scope of Treatment (LaPOST) Coalition, an initiative of the Louisiana Health Care Quality Forum., and is a past board member of that organization.
 She is a fellow of the American College of Physicians and the American Academy of Hospice and Palliative Medicine as well as an advocate for senior health.
 Dr. Nelson assisted in the development of the Catholic Health Association’s “End-of-Life Guides”, as well as the “Pathways to Convergence” document which explores both diverging and converging views of Catholics about advance care planning, palliative care, and health care decisions within the Catholic Church and in the public square.
 She worked with the Louisiana State Medical Society Council on Public Health and is a member of the Leadership Council, National POLST (Physician Orders for Life-Sustaining Treatment).
 She is a faculty member for Respecting Choices.

 Contact: Monique Tyler; (225) 300-4825; firstname.lastname@example.org